Saved-By-Grace/Gospels-Chronological-order/Gospels In Chronological Order/2 First Year and a Half of Ministry/5 Jesus' First Miracle.md

 Parallel with David, who is anointed as king by Samuel, even though saul was still in power Running out of one of the social disgrace wine=Joy

-verse 7 it was filled to the brim and plain but nothing else could've been added, and that it was just water
+The water jars were used for cleansing look at [[27 Six Woes]] for more info verse 7 it was filled to the brim and plain but nothing else could've been added, and that it was just water

 The family is gonna live in shame, but the wind save them from shame, just like the blood of Jesus does for us